AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 +++ Unable to add PDF Generator(PDFG) user

-* Ensure Microsoft Visual C++ 2008 x86, Microsoft Visual C++ 2010 x86, Microsoft Visual C++ 2012 x86, and Microsoft Visual C++ 2013 x86 (32-bit) redistributables are installed on Windows.
+* Ensure Microsoft® Visual C++ 2008 x86, Microsoft® Visual C++ 2010 x86, Microsoft® Visual C++ 2012 x86, and Microsoft® Visual C++ 2013 x86 (32-bit) redistributable are installed on Windows.

 +++

 +++Automation test failures

-* For Microsoft Office and OpenOffice, perform at least one conversion manually (as each user) to ensure no dialogue pops up during conversion.
+* For Microsoft® Office and OpenOffice, perform at least one conversion manually (as each user) to ensure that no dialogue pops up during conversion.
 If any dialogue appears, dismissed it.
 No such dialogue should appear during automated conversion.

 * Before running automation on an AEM Forms on OSGi environment, ensure that the test package is installed and active.

++++

++++Multi-User PDFG Conversion

+* Verify the server logs to check if the conversion is failing for a particular user.(Process Explorer can help you check running process for different users)

+* Ensure that the user configured for PDF Generator has local admin rights.

+* Ensure that PDF Generator user has read, write, and execute permissions on LC temp and PDFG temp users.

+* For Microsoft® Office and OpenOffice, perform at least one conversion manually (as each user) to ensure that no dialogue pops up during conversion.
+If any dialogue appears, dismissed it.
+No such dialogue should appear during automated conversion.

+* Perform a sample conversion.

 +++